 The church of St. Martin in Türi was built in the 13th century.
 In 1741, the first wooden tower was added.
 Stone tower was built in 1865-1867.

-The church is a three-nave building, erected on a rectangular plan, with a square chancel on the eastern side.
-Both parts are covered with separate gable roofs.
-The side walls of the nave and the chancel are open with narrow, long, lancet windows.
-The eastern gable is decorated with blendes with traceries.
-Two ogival, gothic portals lead to the interior: one from the west and one from the south.
-The tower is a modern addition.
-The church is a typical example of an early gothic temple from the area of Livonia.
+The church was built as a typical example of an early Gothic temple from Livonia region, in the form of a three-aisle structure of a hall system, erected on a rectangular plan, with a square chancel on the eastern side.
+Both parts were covered with separate gable roofs.
+The side walls of the nave and the chancel were pierced with narrow, long, pointed-arched windows, and the eastern gable was decorated with blendes and blind traceries.
+Two ogival Gothic portals led to the interior: one from the west and one from the south.